BartAlcorn/terrafold/README.md

 `go build -o terrafold ./cmd/cli/main.go`

-You need to move or toerhwise assure `terrafold` is in your execution path.
+You need to move or otherwise assure `terrafold` is in your execution path.